6/node-im/README.md

     npm install

-Chmod and move upstart conf file to the correct directory
+Modify the upstart conf file to point to this directory (see line 11 of `node-im.conf`).
+Then, chmod and move upstart conf file to the correct directory

     chmod u+x node-im.conf
     sudo mv node-im.conf /etc/init/